cdfmlr/pyflowchart/README.md

 - [ ] PyFlowchart GUI

-Well, I guess a **GUI** for PyFlowchart may be remarkable.
-Pasting your code into it, the flowchart DSL will be generated just in time, and the flowchart will be shown aside.
+A **GUI** for PyFlowchart would be amazing.
+You could paste your Python code into it, and the flowchart DSL would be generated in real time, with the flowchart displayed alongside it.
+You could clearly see how the two are related.

 - [ ] ~~The Chinese README your buddies waiting for!~~ 希望有同学帮助贡献个中文 README 呀。
 - [x] Tests automation.

 ----

-Sadly, I am too busy (pronounced as `[ˈlеizi]`——lazy) to code these ideas.
+Unfortunately, I am too busy (pronounced as `[ˈlеizi]`——lazy) to code these ideas myself.
 Please [submit an issue](https://github.com/cdfmlr/pyflowchart/issues/new) to push me on.
 Or, PR to make it by yourself.
 I cannot wait to appreciate your great contribution!

 ## References